Granny Square Join As You Go: 7 Easy Methods

 Pro Tip: If you’re joining a square to two edges (a corner position), always join the horizontal edge first, then the vertical edge.
 This prevents the work from twisting and keeps your edges straight.
 For garments like a granny square cardigan, this systematic approach is essential.

-What Is Advanced Layout Techniques?
+Advanced Layout Techniques

 Once you’ve mastered the basic JAYG methods, try these advanced layouts: